 Venice in June Packing Tips

 First I have some bad news for you.
-Venice in June is hot and humid.
+Venice in June is hot and humid (but Venice is still worth visiting, though, haha).

 Seriously, I’m no stranger to hot and humid summers on the east coast of the USA, but Venice humidity is something else.
 I felt it in my bones, haha.